hashicorp/hcp-terraform-operator/docs/faq.md

   Regardless of the scenario, you can always refer to `status.terraformVersion` to determine the version of Terraform being used in the Workplace.

+- **Can I create a workspace or move the one that already exists to a specific project?**

+  Yes, you can do this.
+Bear in mind that a project must exist before referring to it; otherwise, the create or update operation will fail:

+  - If this is a new workspace and the referred project doesn’t exist, the workspace creation will fail with a corresponding error/event message.

+  - If this involves migrating an existing workspace and the referred project doesn’t exist, the workspace will remain within the same project, and a corresponding error/event message will be provided.

+  If the `spec.project` field is not specified, the workspace will be created or moved to the default project.

 ## Module Controller

 - **Where can I find Module outputs?**